 Work started on Bayswater Unit 3 on Friday 31 March, with the outage expected to be completed by late May 2017.

-AGL Macquarie General Manager Kate Coates said the work will prepare the power station for efficient and reliable operation over the years ahead.
+AGL Macquarie's General Manager said the work will prepare the power station for efficient and reliable operation over the years ahead.

 “The outage has started well and we are confident of completing the work on time.